Highzest/my-sort-illustration/README.md

 ## Notes
-Some code of the sorting algorithms were taken from [this website](https://www.tutorialdocs.com/article/golang-sort-algorithms.html).
+- Some code of the sorting algorithms were taken from [this website](https://www.tutorialdocs.com/article/golang-sort-algorithms.html)
+- Quicksort partition function implementation was taken from [this gist](https://gist.github.com/imwally/58d6bb9bf9da098064054f73a19cdca1)
+- Mergesort implementation is desired to be more idiomatic and cleaner